 In the UK, staff are entitled to a base of 35 working days paid holiday per annum.
 This is formed from the national holidays for your region and the balance as elective days of holiday.
 Note that if there are eight national holidays for your region, then you will receive a further 27 elective days of paid leave from the company.
 Holiday entitlement for the calendar year may be taken in advance of accruing it.

 All employees must take their holiday entitlement between 1 January and 31 December in any year.
 Holiday of more than two weeks will only be approved in exceptional circumstances.
-Staff are allowed to carry over five days of holiday for three months into the new calendar year.
+Staff are allowed to carry over five days of holiday and it must be used within three months of the beginning of the new calendar year.
 You can request a company buyback of any unused leave so that you get cash for it rather than forfeit it.
 For legal reasons this only applies to any unused days over and above 20 days per year.
 In some very special circumstances, staff may be allowed to bring forward holiday entitlement.

 Under certain circumstances, it may be possible to take additional holiday as unpaid leave.
 However, this can only be taken if the employee’s annual leave has been used and must be agreed to in writing by your team lead.

 The Company reserves the right to deduct holiday pay paid in advance of accrual from your final salary payment upon termination of employment.
 The Company may require you to take all, or part, of any outstanding holiday entitlement and reserves the right not to provide you with advance notice of this requirement.
 The Company must reserve the right to stand by the above rules in order to maintain the efficient day-to-day running of the business.

 During your first six months you will be entitled to Statutory Sick Pay for any period of absence due to sickness or injury subject to meeting the required qualifying conditions.
 After six months you will receive 70% of your base pay for up to 90 days of qualifying sick leave.